Bridle Road to Bignor walk

 Slindon is our largest traditional estate on the South Downs; this circular walk captures its scale, depth and variety.

-Explore the ancient estate on a winter afternoon stroll
+Explore the ancient estate on an afternoon stroll

 Unusually, it's a really good winter walk, not just because it's mostly firm underfoot, but there are even more vistas that open up through the bare trees.